Chart Color Schemes

 An assessment of population growth drivers in Taperoo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Taperoo's population is estimated at around 3,628 people.
-This reflects an increase of 378 people since the 2021 Census, which reported a population of 3,250 people.
-The change is inferred from AreaSearch estimates based on ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,577 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Taperoo's growth of 11.6% since the 2021 census exceeded the state (7.1%) and metropolitan area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 47.0% of overall population gains during recent periods.
+As of Nov 2025, Taperoo's population is estimated at around 3,727, reflecting an increase of 477 people since the 2021 Census which reported a population of 3,250.
+This growth is inferred from AreaSearch's estimation of 3,670 residents following examination of ABS ERP data release in June 2024 and validation of 138 new addresses since the Census date.
+Taperoo's population density is approximately 1,620 persons per square kilometer, higher than the national average according to AreaSearch assessments.
+The area's growth rate of 14.7% since the 2021 census exceeded both state (8.7%) and metropolitan averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data for areas not covered or years post-2032.

 Frequently Asked Questions - Population